zeroegg/snow-clone/README.md

 ISU Autonomous Snow Plow

 TODO add your name here after you pull this repo to your local machine.

+Josh S